THE BRITISH LIBRARY

 • demonstrate innovative use of the web.

-Among the prioritised categories, considerations informing selection also include criteria such as whether content is only published on the web and whether a website is at risk of being lost.
+Among the prioritised categories, considerations informing selection also include whether content is only published on the web and whether a website is at risk of being lost.

 To nominate a site for consideration, please fill out the nominations form on the UK Web Archive website.